fussybake/Movie-Description-Plugin-for-Torrent/README.md

 - Adds column to search results with links to:  Google search, Google graphic, Filmweb, Imdb search for the original torrent title or movie title
 - Keeps track and hides unwanted movies (blacklist)
 - Removes ads
+- Infinite scroll for Movie Category in kickass

 Installation
 --------------